How To Convert CC To HP (With CC To HP Calculator)

 Through observation, he estimated that a pony could pull 33,000 pounds of work in one minute.
 Thus, this became the standard against which all novel engines have always been evaluated.

-Brake horsepower (or wheel horsepower) is what dynos measure and is a more precise indicator of a specific car’s performance – although the disparity between HP and BHP should be minor.
+Brake horsepower (or wheel horsepower) is what dynos measure and is a more accurate indicator of a specific car’s performance – although the disparity between HP and BHP should be slight.

 These days, you might see metric power units on various European vehicles.
 They’re about 1.5% different from “standard” horsepower but use metric units instead of imperial.
 PS, CV, and Watts are all used today.